 Structure and dynamics of the human body.
-Includes foundations such as chemical, cellular and tissue levels of organization.
-Also includes major structures and functions of the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
+This includes foundations such as chemical, cellular, and tissue levels of organization.
+It also includes major structures and functions of the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.